mongodb/specifications/source/auth/auth.rst

 Changelog
 =========

+:2022-11-02: Require environment variables to be read dynamically.
 :2022-10-28: Recommend the use of AWS SDKs where available.
 :2022-10-07: Require caching of AWS credentials fetched by the driver.
 :2022-10-05: Remove spec front matter and convert version history to changelog.